beaesguerra/AgniMessenger/README.md

 Agni will support multiple users in the same chat, real-time updates of peers, file transfer,security with encryption, and high customizability in messages.
 This repository comes bundled with both the client and the server.

+## Setup

+-Include everything in the lib folder into the class path -Compile Chavra on the client side
+-Export the client and server folders as jars

+## Compile

+it is required that chavra is compiled on the client side.

+## Required Libraries

 ## Styleguide

 Spaces not tabs, 4 spaces for indents